KAN201197/Complete_Navigation_Pipeline/README.md

 ## Installation

-This repo is a ros workspace, containing three rospkgs:
+This repo is a ros workspace, containing eight rospkgs:

+* `me5413_world` the main pkg containing the gazebo world, and the launch files
+* `me5413_perception` pkg for perception part and exploration part of project
+* `me5413_mapping` pkg for hector SLAM
+* `velodyne_simulator` velodyne LiDAR with GPU acceloration
+* `laserscan_merger` merge front 2D LiDAR and rear 2D LiDAR
 * `interactive_tools` are customized tools to interact with gazebo and your robot
 * `jackal_description` contains the modified jackal robot model descriptions
-* `me5413_world` the main pkg containing the gazebo world, and the launch files

-**Note:** If you are working on this project, it is encouraged to fork this repository and work on your own fork!
+* `A-LOAM` pkg for A-LOAM SLAM
+*

 After forking this repo to your own github: